 Is the restoration and enhancement activity on permanently protected land per 97A.056, Subd 13(f), tribal lands, and/or public waters per MS 103G.005, Subd.
-15?
+15 or on lands to be acquired in this program?
+Yes

 Where does the activity take place?